Definition of Ad Hominem

 B: “Well, you’re a thief and a criminal, so there goes your argument.”

-3. Another example of ad hominem fallacy is taken from Velonews: The Journal of Competitive Cycling.
-After an article about the retirement of Lance Armstrong, its webpage shared a post with its readers.
-A commenter posted a comment saying how great an athlete Armstrong was and that the people should be proud of his achievements.
+After an article about the retirement of Lance Armstrong, the VeloNews webpage shared a post with its readers.
+A commenter posted a comment saying how great an athlete Armstrong was, and that people should be proud of his achievements.

 Another commenter wrote in response to the first commenter:

-The reasons given by the arguer may very well be true but he does not support his argument with reason and logic.
+The reasons given by the arguer may very well be true, but he does not support his argument with reason and logic.
 He rather takes the disregarding approach.
-He does not say anything to prove that the premises it proposes are problematic, instead he goes on attacking the person who proposed them.
+He does not say anything to prove that the premises he proposes are problematic.
+Instead, he goes on attacking the person who proposed them.

 A writer’s background is considered to be a very important factor when it comes to judging his work.
-A book written on a particular subject in history will be perceived differently keeping in view the background of the author.
-Therefore, it is important to understand that a writer’s traits and circumstances have a pivotal role to play in his feelings, thinking and the construction of his arguments.
+A book written on a particular subject in history will be perceived differently, keeping in mind the background of the author.
+Therefore, it is important to understand that a writer’s traits and circumstances have a pivotal role to play in his feelings, thinking, and the construction of his arguments.

 The worst thing about using ad hominem purposely is that an opponent insults you publicly.
-Whenever this happens to you, you must recover from the humiliation and then point out the false connection in the argument, which was used a trap for the audience.
-Moreover, the dilemma with ad hominem is that once it has been used against you it smears your reputation.
-Once somebody makes such a judgmental argument about you, the audience instead of evaluating it on logical grounds take it to be true.
+Whenever this happens to you, you must recover from the humiliation and then point out the false connection in the argument, which was used as a trap for the audience.
+Moreover, the dilemma with ad hominem is that, once it has been used against a person, it smears his reputation.
+Once somebody makes such a judgmental argument about someone, the audience instead of evaluating it on logical grounds takes it to be true.